ipcm27/BookStore---MVVM---Spring--JPA---Java---OOP/README.md

 <p>We can use Kafka to implement a publish-subscribe messaging system.
 When a user places an order, we can use Kafka to publish an order message to a Kafka topic.
 The order message can contain information about the user, the items ordered, and the total cost.
 We can then use a Kafka consumer to consume the order message and process it.</p>

-<h3>MVVM:</h3>
+<h3>MVC:</h3>

-<p>We can use the Model-View-ViewModel (MVVM) architecture to structure the application.
+<p>We can use the Model-View-Controller (MVC) architecture to structure the application.
 We can create a "Book" model class that contains information about a book, such as title, author, and price.
-We can then create a "BookViewModel" class that interacts with the "Book" model class and provides data to the "Book" view.
-The "Book" view is responsible for displaying the book information to the user.</p>
+We can then create a "BookController" class that interacts with the "Book" model class and provides data to the "Book" view.
+The "Book" view is responsible for displaying the book information to the user, and the "BookController" is responsible for handling user input, such as adding a book to the cart or placing an order.</p>

 <h3>Spring:</h3>
 <p>